Successes in Adolescent Health:

 - Effective Counseling, Referral, and Systems to Support Breastfeeding in Young People: a Look at Successful Practices in Healthcare Settings: This panel addresses practices to promote successful breastfeeding interventions with adolescent patients in health care settings.
 Expert presenters describe counseling techniques and other interventions for the prenatal, labor and delivery/intrapartum, and postpartum periods and discuss ways to provide effective referrals to support young parents in breastfeeding.
 Presenters also discuss how health care systems can support the provision of breastfeeding preventive services through different protocols and policies.
 See event agenda for presenter biographies.

-View the agenda to learn more about this event, including topics addressed, presenter biographies, and information about the host organizations.
+View the Event Agenda Packet to learn more about this event, including topics addressed, presenter biographies, and information about the host organizations.
 The U.S. Preventive Services Task Force breastfeeding counseling recommendation, as well as coverage requirements for breastfeeding support and counseling under the Patient Protection and Affordable Care Act, are also included.

 - Welcome Presentation: Slides include a listing of local (Chicago) and national resources regarding promotion and support of breastfeeding.